 HARMSWORTH, Sir Leicester [1870-1937].

-Scope: Editions of the works of John Bunyan (1628-1688), from the collections of Sir (Robert) Leicester Harmsworth.
+Scope: 239 vols. of editions of the works of John Bunyan (1628-1688), including translations, from the collections of Sir (Robert) Leicester Harmsworth.
 Acquired at the sale of his library in 1947.

 Location: C.111.d.1 - e.25 ; 04411.a.1 - f.11.